 Where To Place A Smoke Alarm

-One of the most important fire safety devices for the home is the smoke detector.
-Learning Where To Place A Smoke Alarm is important.
-“House Fires ~ Have A Plan!”
+One of the most important fire safety devices for the home is the smoke detector and proper smoke alarm placement.

 Many homes do not have the proper amount or properly located smoke detectors needed to protect the occupants properly.
 In this post, I will discuss how to protect your family with smoke alarms.
 One of the best ways to protect yourself is with a sprinkler system ~ See my post on “Residential Sprinkler Systems.”

 Most smoke detector manufacturers recommend installing Smoke Alarms on the ceiling, or on the walls between 6 and 12 inches below the ceiling.
 The reason for this is these positions take advantage of the fact that most smoke rises.

 All smoke detectors should be installed in accordance with the manufacturer’s recommendation and be UL listed.
 I also recommend hard wiring your smokes and using models with a battery back up.

 Smoke alarms have a useful life of about ten years.
 At that age they should be replaced, even if they seem to be working

 In Massachusetts the placement of smoke detectors in single family homes is governed by 780 CMR 3603.16.10 which provides guidance on the number of smoke detectors per household.